jenniferlidotson/reading-notes/class1.md

 ## Things I want to know more about

-- Using [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) for further customizations.
+- Using [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) for further customizations

-- Using Supported Color Modules such as `#0969DA` in issues, pull requests, and discussions.
+- Using Supported Color Modules such as `#0969DA`

 - Using [Emojis](https://github.com/ikatyang/emoji-cheat-sheet#emoji-cheat-sheet) to keep things fun :smile: :+1: :heart: